Internet Explorer 11 (IE11) is not supported. For the best experience please open using Chrome, Firefox, Safari or MS Edge

 In order to maintain a charitable tax exemption (CHY number) from the Revenue Commissioners, certain conditions must be met.
 For religious organisations which rely on their CHY number for exemptions from income tax, corporation tax, capital taxes and stamp duty, it is very important that these conditions are understood and adhered to.

-- Remain tax compliant
+• Remain tax compliant;

-- Maintain its charitable status with the Charities Regulator
+• Maintain its charitable status with the Charities Regulator;

-- Keep proper records and accounts
+• Keep proper records and accounts;

-- Keep audited accounts if the charity’s annual income is over €250,000
+• Keep audited accounts if the charity’s annual income is over €250,000, and

 Consent to accumulation of funds

-There are various reasons why charities, including religious organisations, may wish to accumulate funds for more than two years.
-It may be intended to carry out a building project, which requires savings to complete.
-Many religious organisations have looked ahead to the funds that will be required to look after ageing members, and have put aside reserves to plan for the future care and accommodation of those members.
-These are all good reasons for accumulating funds – but the consent of the Revenue Commissioners must be obtained.
+There are various reasons why charities, including religious organisations, may wish to accumulate funds for more than five years.
+It may be intended to carry out a building project, which requires savings to be completed.
+Many religious organisations have looked ahead to the funds that will be required to look after ageing members and have put aside reserves to plan for the future care and accommodation of those members.
+These are all good reasons for accumulating funds, but the prior approval from the Charities and Sports Exemptions Unit must be obtained.

 Conclusion